 Building Memories (BM) uses personal experiences and relates them to topics of importance to building.

-Most of the time the animals are not interested in us, and we can get close, but occasionally, Fletcher gets somebody’s attention.
-I had to put on gloves and grab Fletcher by the collar to extract him from his fight with the possum.
+Most of the time, animals ignore us, allowing close observation.
+Occasionally, however, Fletcher attracts some attention.
+I once had to put on gloves and grab him by the collar to extract him from a scuffle with a possum.

-If you have pictures of animal life in the Chicago metro area, please share.
-I find it remarkable how the Chicago metro area supports a vibrant wildlife community, living harmoniously with us and adding vitality, interest and meaning to our everyday life.
+If you have pictures of wildlife in the Chicago metro area, please share them!
+It’s remarkable how this urban environment supports a vibrant community of animals, living harmoniously with us and adding vitality, interest, and meaning to everyday life.

 Photo 2: Deer